foundersandcoders/Node-Shell-Workshop/LESSON2.md

 At this point, the whole file has been read chunk by chunk, and the variable `fileContent` should contain all the content of the read file.

-### fs.readFile under the hood
+#### fs.readFile under the hood

-Under the hood this is something akin to the definition of `fs.readFile`, it basically does the same thing as the above read stream example!:
+Under the hood, this is something akin to the definition of `fs.readFile`, it basically does the same thing as the above read stream example!:

 ```javascript
 fs.readFile = function(file, cb) {